cazeth/farmap/README.md

 ## Get Started

+Only tested on Linux so far, but it's probably not hard to make it run on other systems.

 It's easy to get started.
 You need to get data and you need to get program:

 ### get data